KelsyT/KelsyT.github.io/Botany/How To Find And Name New Plant Species - Julie Kierstead - CNPS Redbud YT.md

 Specialists in a particular plant group: [[Taxonomists|taxonomists]] and [[Systematists|systematists]].
 Experts in a particular regional flora: floristians.

 Julie refers to the early explorers as "hay balers" as their primary duty was to find new plant with little regard for detailed note taking.
-With so many new plants to discover, they focused more on shipped as many plants back home as they could.
+With so many new plants to discover, they focused more on shipping as many plants back home or eventually to the institutions as they could.
+Specialization in a genus or family became the norm in the mid to late 20th century; recent genetic analysis tools have deepened our understanding of relationships among species and groups, constructing a tree of life.

+Julie describes the field biologist handing off a sample to a guru,